This position is open only to Colorado state residents.

 Any person with a disability as defined by the ADA Amendments Act of 2008 (ADAAA) may be provided a reasonable accommodation upon request to enable the person to complete an employment assessment.
-To request an accommodation, please contact Bridget Clawson Braaten at 303-866-4373 or email@example.com at least five business days before the assessment date to allow us to evaluate your request and prepare for the accommodation.
+To request an accommodation, please contact Bridget Clawson Braaten at 303-866-4373 or email@example.com by phone or email at least five business days before the assessment date to allow us to evaluate your request and prepare for the accommodation.
 You may be asked to provide additional information, including medical documentation, regarding functional limitations and type of accommodation needed.
-Please ensure that you have this information available well in advance of the assessment date."
+Please ensure that you have this information available well in advance of the assessment date.

 HOW TO APPLY: